gstraymond/csaw-intro-fp-scala/presenter-notes.md

 - to create better programs
 - through some example using Scala (not a pure FP prog lang but most concepts applies)
 - look at Category Theory, won't do any math here :)
+- will look only at the FP part of Scala

 ## What is FP ?